simplex-chat/simplexmq/rfcs/2022-08-14-queue-rotation.md

 2. If the user changes the configured SMP server(s), the previously created contacts do not migrate to the new server(s).

-3. Server can lose messages.

 ## Solution

-Additional messages exchanged by SMP agents to negotiate addition and removal of queues to the connection.
+Additional messages exchanged by SMP agents to negotiate migration of the queues to the new server.
+I considered combining this with queue redundancy, but it increases scope and adds a lot of complexity before it is needed.

-This approach allows for both rotation and redundancy, as changing queue will be done be adding a queue and then removing the existing queue.

-The reason for this approach is that otherwise it's non-trivial to switch from one queue to another without losing messages or delivering them out of order, it's easier to have messages delivered via both queues during the switch, however short or long time it is.
+The proposed approach separates queue rotation from any queue redundancy that may be added in the future.

 ### Messages

 Additional agent messages required for the protocol:

-`ADD`: add the new queue address(es), the same format as `REPLY` message, encoded as `A`.
+`SWITCH`: notify the sender that the queue has to be rotated to the new one, includes the address (server, sender ID and DH key) of the new queue.
+Encoded as `S`.

-`KEY`: pass sender's key via existing connection (SMP confirmation message will not be used, to avoid the same "race" of the initial key exchange that would create the risk of intercepting the queue for the attacker), encoded as `K`.
+`KEYS`: pass sender's server key and DH key via existing connection (SMP confirmation message will not be used, to avoid the same "race" of the initial key exchange that would create the risk of intercepting the queue for the attacker), encoded as `K`.

 `USE`: instruct the sender to use the new queue with sender's queue ID as parameter, encoded as `U`.

-`DEL`: instruct the sender to stop using the previous queue, encoded as `X`

 ### Protocol